FlippieCoetser/Shiny.ToDo/README.md

 install.packages("devtools")
 ```

-I you have difficulty please consult this [page](https://www.r-project.org/nosvn/pandoc/devtools.html) for manual installation instructions.
+If you have difficulty, please consult this [page](https://www.r-project.org/nosvn/pandoc/devtools.html) for manual installation instructions.

 2. Install the application dependencies: